 Liquid Sky (Deep Blue)

-After a short time in the United States, Raphaelle’s works attracted the attention of curators, private collectors, and art critics throughout the U.S., and her paintings became highly desirable additions to their collections.
-The U.S. Department of State has curated Raphaelle’s paintings into its Art in Embassies program, thus exhibiting her paintings in such places as the American Embassy in Nigeria.
+After a short time in the United States, Raphaëlle’s work attracted the attention of curators, private collectors, and art critics through the US, and her paintings became highly desirable additions to their collections.
+The U.S. Department of State has curated Raphaëlle’s paintings into its Art in Embassies programs, exhibiting her paintings in places such as Windhoek, Namibia.